GarrettGenz/CFL-Projections/README.md

 ## Key files
-GetGames - Grabs all games for the years specified GetPlayers - Grabs all players (current and past) GetTeams - Grabs all teams
+GetGames - Grabs all games for the years specified <br />
+GetPlayers - Grabs all players (current and past) <br />
+GetTeams - Grabs all teams <br />
-GetPlayerStats - Grabs player boxscore stats for each completed game UpdateGames - Determines games that are recently completed and updates them in the database
+GetPlayerStats - Grabs player boxscore stats for each completed game <br />
+UpdateGames - Determines games that are recently completed and updates them in the database